seL4/camkes-tool/docs/index.md

         }
     }

-The client's component definition (`.camkes`) is located inside the application directory.
-Note again the angle brackets around `MathIface/MathIface.camkes`.
+The client's component definition (.camkes) is located inside the application directory.
+Note again the angle brackets around MathIface/MathIface.camkes.
-This file contains the interface provided by the Math component, and is located in a global include directory (the `interfaces` directory).
+This file contains the interface provided by the Math component, and is located in a global include directory (the interfaces directory).

     /* apps/pythagoras/components/Client/Client.camkes */